-If you're about to start your business, you have probably heard about business plans, and might be wondering why you should write one yourself.
+If you're about to start your business, you have probably heard about business plans, and might be wondering: do I need a business plan?

-Ok, now let's take a look at why you should write a business plan.
+Ok, now let's take a look at why you need a business plan.

-Reason #1: to serve as a road map
+#1: Do I need a business plan to serve as a road map?

 The business plan is the document that will go over the strategic, commercial and financial objectives of your project for the next 3 years.